Unity-Technologies/com.unity.multiplayer.rfcs/text/0000-additivescenes-and-networkscenemanager-refactoring.md

 Also worth noting, the loading or unloading asynchronous operation is now passed along within the SceneEvent parameter and there is no longer a public facing SwitchSceneProgress.
 Additionally, both NetworkSceneManager.Load and NetworkSceneManager.Unload now only return a [SceneEventProgressStatus](https://github.com/Unity-Technologies/com.unity.multiplayer.mlapi/blob/bac7f416ae29624277984c6d2d1eee07bf4afb77/com.unity.multiplayer.mlapi/Runtime/SceneManagement/SceneEventProgress.cs#L23) to let users know whether the relative SceneEvent has started or failed to start.
 The rest of the related SceneEvent messages are delivered via NetworkSceneManager.OnSceneEvent.

 The SceneEvent class provides various properties specific to the notification type.
-The following chart shows all server to client (S2C) event types and which properties are set:
+The following chart shows all server to client event types and which properties are set:

 ![](0000-additivescenes-and-networkscenemanager-refactoring/NSM_Reference12.png)

-The next chart shows all client to server (C2S) event types and the properties that are set:
+The next chart shows all client to server event types and the properties that are set:

 ![](0000-additivescenes-and-networkscenemanager-refactoring/NSM_Reference13.png)

 Both the server (or host) and clients will receive event notifications for every scene event that occurs, and if we review back over both the client to server and server to client scene event types, we can see that every notification includes a client identifier (ClientId).
 However, while the client identifier is set for every scene event type the value should be considered “relative” to the invoker and the receiver of the scene event type.

 **As an example:**
-* The server begins a S2C_Load scene event and sends this message to the clients
+* The server begins a Load scene event and sends this message to the clients
     * The local server SceneEvent notification will contain the server’s client identifier
-    * The server completes the event and generates a local C2S_LoadComplete notification that contains the server’s client identifier
+    * The server completes the event and generates a local LoadComplete notification that contains the server’s client identifier
-* The  client(s) receive the S2C_Load scene event and begin processing it.
+* The  client(s) receive the Load scene event and begin processing it.
-    * The local S2C_Load scene event will contain the server’s client identifier
+    * The local Load scene event will contain the server’s client identifier
-* The client(s) finish and respond with a C2S_LoadComplete message to the server
+* The client(s) finish and respond with a LoadComplete message to the server
     * The local client SceneEvent notification will contain the client’s identifier
-* The server receives the client(s) C2S_LoadComplete message
+* The server receives the client(s) LoadComplete message
-    * The server generates a local C2S_LoadComplete notification with ClientId set to the sending client’s identifier.
+    * The server generates a local LoadComplete notification with ClientId set to the sending client’s identifier.

-Clients will generate local notifications that use the server’s client identifier (ClientId) value when Server to Client (S2C) messages are received while the server will generate all local notifications relative to the invoker/sender of the message.
+Clients will generate local notifications that use the server’s client identifier (ClientId) value when Server to Client messages are received while the server will generate all local notifications relative to the invoker/sender of the message.
 This assures the server side user code will always be aware of all local and client generated scene event messages while clients will only be aware of locally generated and server generated scene event messages.

 **When has everyone processed a SceneEvent message?**
 There are two special scene event types that generate messages for the server and all connected clients:
-***S2C_LoadComplete and S2C_UnloadComplete***
+***LoadEventCompleted and UnloadEventCompleted***

 Both of these server generated messages will create local notification events (on all clients and the server) that will contain the list of all client identifiers (ClientsThatCompleted) that have finished loading or unloading a scene.
 This can be useful to make sure all clients are synchronized with each other before allowing any netcode related game logic to begin.
 If a client disconnects or there is a time out, then any client that did not load or unload the scene will be included in a second list of client identifiers (ClientsThatTimedOut).